shiyis/politics/README.md

 ---
 ### Data Collection and Organization
 This [repo](https://github.com/shiyis/project-inputs) serves as a sample data collection demo.
 (p.s. due to limited permissions of twitter API access, some of the data collected might not be as ideal).
-The data collection process involves using the Twitter API academic access and building a small tweet retrieving pipeline for the tweets
+The data collection process involves using the Twitter API academic access and building a small tweet retrieving pipeline for the tweets.

 ---